GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-webhooks-via-persisted-queries/en.md

 ## Extracting the data from the payload

-## Executing some action with the data

-This GraphQL query deals with the `subscriber.subscriber_unsubscribe` event, sending an email to the person.
+This GraphQL query extracts items `"subscriber.first_name"` and `"subscriber.email_address"` from the payload, and exports them as dynamic variables:

 ```graphql
 query ExtractPayloadData {